-On December 7th 2023, a proposal was provided to the TEEM Committee for the expansion of the Deposition Program to Fort Chipewyan.
+On December 7th, 2023, a proposal was provided to the TEEM Committee for the expansion of the Deposition Program to Fort Chipewyan which will be an expansion of the current air monitoring program.
 The proposal was accepted via e-vote.
 This work will include two denuders, two sets of IERs and one set of passives that would be changed out by ACFN and MCFN staff (see Section 4 for more details on each program proposal).
+In February, the equipment was transported to Fort Chipewyan by WBEA technicians, and the equipment was deployed at the AMS station and at the remote location near the Jackfish reserve.
+The first denuder and passives samples were deployed at the beginning of March.

-Reporting of the Fort Chipewyan AMS is included in the WBEA's routine monthly and annual reports, which are submitted to the Alberta EPA and are available on the WBEA's website.
+Reporting of data collected at the Fort Chipewyan AMS is included in the WBEA's routine monthly and annual reports, which are submitted to the Alberta EPA and are available on the WBEA's website.